matus-chochlik/ctcache/README.md

 ![the dashboard](doc/dashboard.png "The dashboard")

-It displays basic information about the cache, like cache hit rate, number of cached hashesm uptime, etc. and some charts providing information about the current state of the server.
+It displays basic information about the cache, like cache hit rate, number of cached hashes, uptime, etc. and some charts providing information about the current state of the server.

 ## See also